Guscraftin/bot_XperPool/README.md

 - Send a welcome message in the general channel when a user receives the "members" role.
 - Suggestion system.

+## Database
+- LogMissions: log when a member react to a mission.
+- Member: score of a member for the economic system.
+- Missions: all mission send in public channel (name missions).

 ## Bot Installation